- To understand the challenges of digitalization in the banking and financial sector ;

 - Data Protection and Cybersecurity

-- Banking contracts and technological innovations
+- Financial contracts and technology

 - Intellectual property and competition